Timelines described below are subject to change by industry bodies. Date last amended: March 2023

 • support the needs of our Corporate and Financial Institutional clients on this journey.

-The result was the design and build of Lloyds Bank Gem®.
-Offered to Corporate and Institutional firms, this is our ISO 20022 and API-enabled cash management and payments platform, as well as our new International Payments Platform.
-We fully support the SWIFT Transaction Management platform and will be ready to send and receive ISO 20022 MX messages.
+The major outcome of this was the design and build of Lloyds Bank Gem®.
+Offered to Corporate and Institutional firms, this is our ISO 20022 and API-enabled cash management and payments platform, as well as our International Payments Platform.

-To find out more about ISO 20022 speak to your relationship manager.
+To find out more about ISO 20022 or to see if Lloyds Bank Gem is suitable for your business, speak to your relationship manager.

 caption